 Homes in areas with rainy, extreme hot, or extreme cold climates will need wider gutters of sturdier material than houses in milder, drier climates.
 Wider and sturdier gutters cost more money.

 You'll need to clean out your gutters at least once a year to keep them working properly.
-Expect to pay $100 to $300 for professional gutter cleaning, depending on slope of your roof and the linear feet of gutters you have.
+Expect to pay anywhere from $100-$400 for professional gutter cleaning, depending on slope of your roof and the linear feet of gutters you have.

 Most homeowners will want to hire a contractor to install their gutter system.
 Before you hire someone to install gutters on your home, be sure to:

-- Check their experience with gutter installation.
+- Check their experience.
 Make sure the contractor has experience installing gutters and read reviews from previous customers to check the quality of their work.
-Get more tips for hiring a pro at thumbtack.com/safety.
+Get more tips for hiring a pro by visiting our Smart Hiring guide.

 - Ask about what's included in their costs.
 For example, will they charge you extra to remove the old gutters from the house and haul them away?
 Does the cost include the cost downspouts?